-What radioactive phosphorus is
+What is radioactive phosphorus?

 This treatment is not commonly used because other types of treatment are available.
-You might have it if you have had PV for some time.

 How you have radioactive phosphorus

-You have the treatment in the outpatient department.
 You can go home straight afterwards.

 Possible side effects of radioactive phosphorus